tclssg/tclssg/README.md

 * `build` — build a static website in `outputDir` based on the data in `inputDir`.
 * `clean` — delete all files in `outputDir`.
-* `update [--templates]` — replace static files in `inputDir` that have matching ones in the project skeleton with those in the project skeleton.
+* `update [--templates] [--yes]` — replace static files in `inputDir` that have matching ones in the project skeleton with those in the project skeleton.
 Do the same with templates if the option `--templates` is given.
-Tclssg will prompt you whether to replace each file.
+Tclssg will prompt you whether to replace each file unless you specify the option `--yes`.
 This is used to update your website project when Tclssg itself is updated.
 * `deploy-copy` — copy files to the destination set in the configuration file (`website.conf`).
 This can be used if your build machine is your web server or if you have the server's documents directory mounted as a local path.
-* `deploy-ftp` — deploy files to the FTP server according to the settings specified in the configuration file.
+* `deploy-ftp` — deploy files to the FTP server according to the FTP settings in the configuration file.
 * `open` — open the index page in the default browser.

-The default layout of the input directory is
+The default layout of the input directory is as follows:

     .
     ├── pages <-- Markdown files from which HTML is generated.
     │   ├── blog <-- Blog posts.
-    │   │   └── index.md <-- Blog index page with tag list
+    │   │   └── index.md <-- Blog index page with the tag list and blog posts
-    │   │                    and links to blog posts.
+    │   │                    in a chronological order.
-    │   ├── index.md <-- Website index page.
+    │   └── index.md <-- Website index page.
-    ├── static <-- Files copied verbatim to the output │   │          directory.
+    ├── static <-- Files copied verbatim to the output directory.
-    │   └── main.css
     ├── templates <-- The website's layout templates (HTML + Tcl).
     │   ├── article.thtml
     │   └── bootstrap.thtml
-    │
     └── website.conf <-- Configuration file.

 Once you've initialized your website project with `init` you can customize it by specifying general and per-page settings.
 Specify its general settings by setting variables in `website.conf` and the per-page settings by setting variables in the individual page files.
-Those are two different sets of variables but the defaults for page variables can be set in `website.conf` (look for `pageVariables` below).
+Those are two different sets of variables but defaults for page variables can be set in `website.conf` (look for `pageVariables` below).

 Markup
 ------